Partner Reflection: David Tracey

 As a result, Congress has passed laws specifically designed to encourage private plaintiffs to vindicate their rights.
 In each of our practice areas, Congress created “private rights of action,” which allow for private lawsuits for injustices like employment discrimination and overtime violations.
 Moreover, Congress also authorized “fee shifting,” which allows successful plaintiffs in these cases to have the defendants pay their legal fees.

-The same rationale applies in Sanford Heisler Sharp’s other practice areas, such as overtime violations, whistleblower protections, and retirement security.
+The same rationale applies in Sanford Heisler Sharp McKnight’s other practice areas, such as overtime violations, whistleblower protections, and retirement security.
 Congress passed “fee shifting” provisions to encourage private plaintiffs to vindicate the public purposes of these statutes.
-For twenty years, that has been exactly what our firm has set out to do.
+For 20 years, that has been exactly what our firm has set out to do.

 How We Do It: Zealously Representing Individuals and Classes